Carey Morgan: Career

-Perhaps his most successful partnership was with vaudevillian Arthur Monday Swanstrom.
+Perhaps his most successful partnership was with vaudevillian Arthur Swanstrom.
 They would go on to write and produce vaudeville sketches together.
 Their collaboration began in 1913, but it was not until 1917 when they would prove to be a popular duo.
 Morgan usually played the piano or conducted the orchestra while Swanstrom sang.
+Their tune, "Broadway Blues", was introduced in 1918 but didn't become a hit song until 1920.

-Their "Dance Duet," starring Irene Franklin made its debut in 1920, but was poorly received.
-Fortunately, their musical comedy, "The Greenwich Village Follies," earned positive reviews.
+Their "Dance Duet", starring Irene Franklin made its debut in 1920, but was poorly received.
+Fortunately, their musical comedy, "The Greenwich Village Follies", earned positive reviews.
 This led the two to focus more on producing shows than writing songs.
 Over the following years Swanstrom and Morgan would produce the revues, "Figure It Out" (1922), "Her Personal Appearance" (1923), and "Sadie - One of Those Girls" (1923).
-Their next major hit came in 1924 with "Honeymoon Cruise," starring Bennie Fields and Blossom Seely.
+Their next major hit came in 1924 with "Honeymoon Cruise", starring Bennie Fields and Blossom Seely.
 It was produced by Ned Wayburn and ran at the Palace Theatre.
-Their final collaboration was in 1928 with the "Lone Dancer."
+Their final collaboration was in 1928 with the "Lone Dancer".

-Two of Morgan's songs, "Oh, Helen!" and "Sipping Cider thru a Straw," were endorsed by actor Roscoe "Fatty" Arbuckle.
+Two of Morgan's songs, "Oh, Helen!" and "Sipping Cider thru a Straw", were endorsed by actor Roscoe "Fatty" Arbuckle.
 The comedian's face was featured on the sheet music cover for "Oh, Helen!" and their song was associated with one of his films.

 Morgan enlisted in the United States Navy during World War I and was stationed in France.
-From then on, he was credited with U.S.N. after his name as seen inside the sheet music for "Oh, Helen!"
+From then on, he was credited with U.S.N. after his name as seen inside the sheet music for "Oh, Helen!".
 His title was Chief Quartermaster.

 By 1925, Morgan was an employee of L.B.
 Typewriter Company of New York.
 In 1930, he took a job with the Royal Typewriter Company, where his brother worked.

-Songwriter Frank Loesser credited Morgan as being an influence on his career; specifically Morgan's "low-brow appreciation of high-brow art," which unleashed Loesser's talent.
-He became known for being a "high-brow writer of low-brow songs."
-Loesser wrote the popular Christmas song, "Baby, It's Cold Outside."
+Songwriter Frank Loesser credited Morgan as being an influence on his career; specifically Morgan's "low-brow appreciation of high-brow art", which unleashed Loesser's talent.
+He became known for being a "high-brow writer of low-brow songs".
+Loesser wrote the popular Christmas song, "Baby, It's Cold Outside".

 Personal life

 In 1918, Morgan married singer and actress, Madeline Florence Fliege in France.
 This was where Morgan was stationed during World War I. His parents traveled to France to attend the wedding.
-The couple had two children: Madeline Carey (1920-1996) and Carylin (1927-?).
+The couple had two children: Madeline Carey (1920–1996) and Carylin (1927–?).

-The 1920 census showed Morgan living in New York, New York with his wife and brother-in-law, Harold.
+The 1920 census showed Morgan living in New York, New York, with his wife and brother-in-law, Harold.

 Census records listed the couple as living separately in 1940 and 1942.
 Morgan listed his home address in Manhattan, and his wife's address in Asbury Park, New Jersey.
 The two would remain married, but separated till Morgan's death.

-Morgan died on either January 5 or 6, 1960 in Pittsburgh, Pennsylvania.
+Morgan died on either January 5 or 6, 1960, in Pittsburgh, Pennsylvania.
 His cause of death was congestive heart failure.
 He is buried at Hamilton Cemetery in Neptune Township, New Jersey.